kelbon/AnyAny/README.md

 ```

 ### `invoke_unsafe`
-Same as `invoke`, but more effective and if any has no value -> undefined behavior
+Same as `invoke`, but more effective and if any has no value -> undefined behavior (never throws empty_any_method_call)

-### `method_traits`
-Provides compile time information about Method such as is it const?
-What is Self type?
-What a signature of Method?
-Etc
-basic_any also have compile time information, static member variables bool has_method<Method> and bool has_copy

 ## Methods
-  Methods are modules of any, user defined methods - is a runtime _concept_ on type which can be emplaced in any and enables support for invoke<Method>.
-  But there are library provided methods, which are enables basic_any things, such as type() or spaceship operator
+  Methods - user defined template types with one argument and static function `do_invoke`, first argument is a Self, others - method arguments

+  Methods used to create polymorphic types - values, references and pointers(`design`) and invoking

+  Methods 'from the box':

 ### `destroy`
-  `any` have it by default.
+  Polymorphic value have by default.
 Cannot be invoked explicitly

 ### `copy`
 enables copy = )